The Joshua Tree: Background

-In November 1985, U2 moved into drummer Larry Mullen Jr.'s newly purchased home to work on material written during the Unforgettable Fire Tour.
+To work on material written during the Unforgettable Fire Tour, in November 1985, U2 moved into the home that their drummer Larry Mullen Jr. had newly purchased.
 This included demos that would evolve into "With or Without You", "Red Hill Mining Town", and "Trip Through Your Wires", as well as a song called "Womanfish".
 The Edge recalled it as a difficult period with a sense of "going nowhere", although Bono was set on America as a theme for the album.
-Supplementary recording sessions at STS Studios in Dublin with producer Paul Barrett saw the development of "With or Without You" and the genesis of "Bullet the Blue Sky".
+Additional recording sessions at STS Studios in Dublin with producer Paul Barrett saw the development of "With or Without You" and the genesis of "Bullet the Blue Sky".